GallagherSecurity/cc-rest-docs/training/README.md

 ### Installing a custom server certificate
 You do not need to install a custom server certificate for experimental development.
-If you eventually choose to do it, it all happens under a button that arrived in Command Centre after I took the screenshot above, labelled ‘Manage Certificates’.
-The Configuration Client’s online help covers it in detail in a section called ‘Replacing the web service certificate’ in the ‘Changing the Web Services’ topic.
-You can either import a public/private key pair into Command Centre (which is simple) or use the Windows Certificate Store (which uses Microsoft’s security instead of Command Centre’s).
-The summary of the Certificate Store process is:  you need to name your certificate ‘Gallagher Command Centre Server’ (please take care with the spelling), place it in the ‘Gallagher Applications / Certificates’ folder of the Local Computer Certificate Store, and give Command Centre the rights to use it.
+If you eventually choose to do it, it all happens under a button that arrived in Command Centre after I took the screenshot above, labelled 'Manage Certificates'.
+The Configuration Client's online help covers it in detail in a section called 'Replacing the web service certificate' in the 'Changing the Web Services' topic.
+You can either import a public/private key pair into Command Centre (which is simple) or use the Windows Certificate Store (which uses Microsoft's security instead of Command Centre's).
+The summary of the Certificate Store process is:  you need to name your certificate 'Gallagher Command Centre Server' (please take care with the spelling), place it in the 'Gallagher Applications / Certificates' folder of the Local Computer Certificate Store, and give Command Centre the rights to use it.
 The online help lays that out step by step.

 ## Create a REST operator